Tradeshift/tradeshift-ui/README.md

 - Microsoft Edge (latest, previous)
 - IE11

-## Roadmap

-To stay up to date with upcoming releases and new features in the works, check out our [Milestones](https://github.com/Tradeshift/tradeshift-ui/milestones).

 ## Contribute

-If you would like to contribute to our codebase, just fork the repo and make a PR or just write to us on [Gitter](https://gitter.im/tradeshift-ui/Lobby), we're always looking for more input =)
+If you would like to contribute to our codebase, just fork the repo and make a PR.

 ## License